Emboldened Republicans to strike early on Keystone pipeline approval

 “If McConnell plays his cards right, he might be able to get the Democratic votes necessary to get a bill out of the Senate.
 Whether or not the president would sign such a bill is a whole other question,” said Jim Manley, a former adviser to current Senator Majority Leader Harry Reid.

-Some observers think McConnell will try to set a constructive tone for the new congress by starting with a Keystone bill rather than more confrontational measures, such as blocking coal regulations proposed by the Environmental Protection Agency (EPA).
+Some observers think McConnell will start with a Keystone bill rather than more confrontational measures, such as blocking coal regulations proposed by the Environmental Protection Agency, to set a constructive tone for the new congress.

 “There is a lot of concern about not overreaching and being seen as extreme.
 They want to show that they can govern,” said a former Republican aide and political consultant.